 - The ski area has to have at least 2,000 skiable acres and be well-regarded with our staff.
 Sure, you can fly into Minneapolis and be downhill skiing within 30 minutes at a few different ski hills, but those are not the resorts we had in mind for this piece.

 Best Ski Resorts Near Major Airports

 Park City / Canyons, Utah.
 Airport: Salt lake City

 When it comes to great skiing near major airports, Utah dominates the list.
+Utah really has it all for the traveling skier.
 You can reliably be from the Salt Lake City airport – a major Delta hub – to the Park City airport in 35-40 minutes.
 Park City provides you with the great Park City/Canyons ski area, along with an excellent downtown.
 Offering plenty of shopping, lodging, food, and nightlife, this might be the best overall combination of accessibility and experience in the country.
 The mountain itself is outstanding – especially the Canyons side.
 When Park City and the Canyons came together as one a few years ago, they were able to boast a combined 7,300 acres of skiable terrain!

 Alta / Snowbird, Utah.
 Airport: Salt Lake City

 Also in Utah, and also very close to the Salt Lake City airport is the Alta/Snowbird ski area.
 It is a slightly different direction from the airport than Park City, but relatively close as a crow flies.
 You can typically get to the Alta area in about 40 minutes.
 While it doesn’t quite have the same level of lodging and amenity as Park City, the skiing is usually fantastic.
 Its orientation in the Cottonwood Canyon area gives it snow that many parts of Utah might not ever see.
 Alta and snowbird are technically separate resorts, but you can buy a ticket that allows you to ski both, which can be done via some expert terrain or from the lifts at each base.